Upcoming Event: Canada Day in Vancouver, July 1

 As the unofficial kick-off to summer, Canada Day (July 1) is a fantastic opportunity to get out there and enjoy our city’s offerings, be entertained, eat superb food, and learn a few new things about our country along the way.

-The big shindig this year is at Canada Place (999 Canada Place).
-It’s free, and it all starts at 11 a.m.
-‘Canada Together’ is an event produced in collaboration with the Musqueam, Squamish, and Tsleil-Waututh Nations, with this year’s theme being, “weaving together the fabric of a nation.”
+The big shindig this year is at Canada Place (999 Canada Place) as well as the nearby Jack Poole Plaza and the streets surrounding the area.
+It’s free and runs from 11 am through to 6 pm ‘Canada Together’ is an event produced in collaboration with the Musqueam, Squamish, and Tsleil-Waututh Nations, with the theme “weaving together the fabric of a nation.”

 Of course, hunger will strike at some point, and that’s your cue to enjoy the cultural array of food trucks on-site that will be dishing out tasty fare.

-There are also plenty of self-guided adventures you can mark the day with as well, from strolling and grazing around Granville Island, to hiking the trails and maybe stopping for a picnic in Stanley Park.
-A unique way to recognize the day is by taking in Boarder X, a traveling art exhibition presented with the Winnipeg Art Gallery featuring work from contemporary Indigenous artists across Canada, on at the Museum of Vancouver through October.
-Finish up with a quiet dinner at West Broadway’s Salmon n’ Bannock is Vancouver’s only Indigenous owned and operated restaurant, offering family recipes with organic and free range game meats, and local seafood and fish caught wild off the coast.
+There are also plenty of self-guided adventures you can mark the day with as well, from strolling and grazing around the beachfront neighbourhood of Kitsilano, to hiking the trails and maybe stopping for a picnic in Stanley Park.
+A unique way to recognize the day is by taking in the Indigenous cultural and art exhibitions at the Bill Reid Gallery of Northwest Coast Art or the Museum of Anthropology out at UBC.
+Finish up with a quiet dinner at West Broadway’s Salmon n’ Bannock, Vancouver’s only Indigenous owned and operated restaurant, offering family recipes with organic and free range game meats, and local seafood and fish caught wild off the coast.

 Planning on heading to our city for the Canada Day long weekend?
 Search our site for some great rates.